varuniyer7/best-open-source-etl-tools/README.md

 - **Pentaho Data Integration (Kettle)** – A widely used open-source ETL tool with an intuitive interface.
 - **Microsoft SSIS** – A component of Microsoft SQL Server for data migration and transformation tasks.
 - **CloverDX** – A flexible ETL platform suitable for data transformation, automation, and orchestration.

-Each tool has its strengths and limitations, so choosing the right one depends on your specific use case and technical expertise.
 ---

 ## ⚖️ Comparison of Top ETL Tools